fmatthew5876/stdcxx-bitset/proposal/draft.md

 ------------------------------

-When choosing which type to use for `std::bitset<N>`, implementors should first try to optimize for *speed*, and then optimize for *size*.
+When choosing which default type to use for `std::bitset<N>`, implementors should first try to optimize for *speed*, and then optimize for *size*.
 A good choice of underlying type might be `uintN_fast_t` for each respective size category.
 Implementations are encouraged to use simd types for larger bitsets where appropriate.